capito27/Teaching-HEIGVD-AMT-2019-Project-Two/docs/PerformanceTest.md

 ## Load Testing

 We have done some performance tests of our API.
 The general settings of the JMeter config may be found at the project root.
-We have a login request before each round of iteration and added some HTTP Headers controllers to have the token in each request.
+We have a login request before each round of iteration and added some HTTP Headers controllers to have the token in each request.test

 ### 1 million entries